nandansn/js-test-projects/README.md

 - must have async, async will return promise.
 - await, wait till the promise is settled
 - error handling - try/catchcatch

+## DOM

+### DOM Comcept

+	- dom is used to select the element and apply the css affect or to make any operation
+	- we can apply the effect dierctly by traversing to the object property
+	- we can use get methods to get element and access the property and apply the styling.
+	- get methods return node or node list objects, they are like array objects.

+### Window and DOM

+- window is browser api
+- document refers to the page that displayed in the browser window.
+- to check the property of the document you can use console.dir(document)

+### getElementById

+- id refers to the unique value of the element in the page.

+#### EXE

+- getElementById and apply different styles.

+### getElementsByTagName

+- select method to select element or group of elements,
+- node-list = array-like object.
+- index, length property not array methods.